-On June 15, 2012, President Obama announced a new plan to assist undocumented youth.
+On June 15, 2012, President Obama announced a plan to assist undocumented youth.

-It is not a new law, or even a regulation.
-It is not a long-term solution, nor does it grant a legal status.
-But, it is a very exciting step forward.
-This program, now called Deferred Action for Childhood Arrivals (DACA) is a way for undocumented young people to ask the U.S. Immigration Service to exercise prosecutorial discretion to let them stay for two years at a time.
+It was not a law, or even a regulation.
+It was not a long-term solution, nor did it grant a legal status.
+But, it was a very exciting step forward.
+This program, called Deferred Action for Childhood Arrivals (DACA) is a way for undocumented young people to ask the U.S. Immigration Service to exercise prosecutorial discretion to let them stay for two years at a time.
 And DACA can also lead to a 2 year work card and a Social Security number.

 The government has been working steadily over the past months to provide clear information.
 In fact, there were immediate positive steps in advance of the formal guidance, including an agreement by Immigration and Customs Enforcement (ICE) to join in a request for deferred action for those with Voluntary Departure agreements that have not expired yet, and also the first reports coming in of ICE officers releasing Dreamers from custody and declining to send the young person to immigration court.
 In one case, the ICE officer said this move was "thanks to Obama."

 We encourage you all to read this FAQ before seeking legal advice to make your visit to a clinic or lawyer more efficient.

 Here are some initial answers to the most common questions we are receiving: